How to back up my Mac and get the 3-2-1 data protection punch

 To back up your Mac after the setup process, select Back Up Now from the Time Machine menu (it's in the menu bar).
 You can also wait for the feature to begin creating automatic backups.

-From the same menu, you can stop or skip a backup and check its progress.
+Stop or skip a backup from the same menu and check its progress.
 The menu screen (at the top) will show how much of the current backup is created or the date and time of the most recent completed backup.

-If you can't locate the backup process menu, you can check the Control Center settings (on macOS Ventura or later) or the Desktop & Menu Bar preferences (for macOS Monterey or earlier) to set them to show Time Machine on the menu bar.
+If you can't locate the backup process menu, check the Control Center settings (on macOS Ventura or later) or the Desktop & Menu Bar preferences (for macOS Monterey or earlier) to show Time Machine on the menu bar.

 Follow the steps below for a detailed walkthrough: